ContentMine/workshop-resources/README.md

 When you are online, you can find us:
 - [contentmine.org](http://contentmine.org)
 - [@thecontentmine](http://twitter.com/thecontentmine)
-- office ett contentmine dot org
+- training ett contentmine dot org

 ## Licence